Candra0x6/Chin./docs/README.md

 ## 📝 License

-This documentation is part of the HospiTwin Lite project.
+This documentation is part of the Chin  project.

 ---